VonHeikemen/lsp-zero.nvim/doc/md/autocomplete.md

 ### Basic completions for Neovim's lua api

 You can install and configure [cmp-nvim-lua](https://github.com/hrsh7th/cmp-nvim-lua) to get completions based on Neovim's lua api.
+If you don't know how to install a source, see the section [Adding a source](#adding-a-source).

 ```lua
 require('lsp-zero').extend_cmp()